openhwgroup/core-v-mcu/emulation/quickstart/README.md

 Emulating the CORE-V-MCU on the Nexys A7-100T is a two step process:
 1. Load the FPGA with a bitmap of the CORE-V-MCU.
 2. Download the cli_test program into memory.

+The bitmap file has a _.bit_ file extension and the cli_test is an "S record" file with an _.srec_ extension.
+Currently an example bitmap and srec file can be found in this directory.
+In the near future these will be made available on the [OpenHW Group Downloads Page](http://downloads.openhwgroup.org/).

 ### Nexys A7-100T Hardware Steup
 Refer to the [Nexys A7 Reference Manual](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual).